MyNameIsCarsten/beatstars-upload/README.md

 # How to use
+The app is run by excuting `GUI.py`.

+However, please read through the following sections to properly set up the app.
 ## Beat naming
 My beats are all named in a specific way:
 [0001] C-Minor 100BPM Beat-Name (Prod. by MyName)